radareorg/radare2-book/debugger/intro.md

 # Debugger

 The debugger in radare is implemented as an IO plugin.
-It handles two different URIs for creating or attaching to a process: dbg:// and pid://.
+It handles several URIs for creating or attaching to a process: dbg:// and pid://.

 There are different backends for multiple architectures and operating systems like GNU/Linux, Windows, MacOSX, (Net,Free,Open)BSD and Solaris.